Functional relations for higher-order free cumulants: The functional relations

 we have

 for $2g - 2 + n > 0$:

 The correction term appearing for $n = 1$ is:

 \end{theorem} \begin{remark} Equation~\eqref{Ggnpass} remains valid for $(g,n) = (0,2)$ provided the left-hand side is replaced with $\widetilde{G}_{0,2}(X_1,X_2)$.
-This recovers the second equation in \eqref{0102}. \end{remark} \begin{remark} Equation~\eqref{Ggnpass} remains also valid for $(g,n) = (0,1)$ provided we extend the summation over $m$ to $m\geq -1$ in the definition of $\Delta_{0}^{\vee}(X_1)$ and identify $ \big(P^{\vee}(w_1) w_1\partial_{w_1}\big)^{-1} P^{\vee}(w_1) w_1\partial_{w_1} G_{0,1}^{\vee}(w_1)$ with $G_{0,1}^{\vee}(w_1)$.
-This is the only contribution (the sum over graphs does not contribute as it does yield an $\hbar^{-1}$).
-This recovers the first equation in \eqref{0102}. \end{remark} This theorem is a special case of~\cite[Theorem 4.14 and Remark 4.15]{BDBKS}, or more precisely, this theorem is a special case of the statement made in the first line of the proof of~\cite[Theorem 4.14]{BDBKS}.
-For completeness, and since this theorem is of crucial importance for us, we shall give its full proof in Section~\ref{proofg}.
+This recovers the second equation in \eqref{0102}. \end{remark} \begin{remark} Equation~\eqref{Ggnpass} remains also valid for $(g,n) = (0,1)$ provided we extend the summation over $m$ to $m\geq -1$ in the definition of $\Delta_{0}^{\vee}(X)$ and identify $ \big(P^{\vee}(w) w\partial_{w}\big)^{-1} P^{\vee}(w) w\partial_{w} G_{0,1}^{\vee}(w)$ with $G_{0,1}^{\vee}(w)$.
+This is the only contribution (the sum over graphs does not contribute as it contains only nonnegative powers of $\hbar$).
+This recovers the first equation in \eqref{0102}. \end{remark} This theorem is a special case of~\cite[Theorem 4.14 and Remark 4.15]{BDBKS}, or more precisely, it is a special case of the statement made in the first line of the proof of~\cite[Theorem 4.14]{BDBKS}.
+For completeness, and since it is of crucial importance for us, we shall explain its proof in Section~\ref{proofg}.

 There are several simplifications in the genus $0$ sector.
 We are going to present the result in terms of multiplicative functions. \begin{definition} If $\mathbf{r} = (r_1,\ldots,r_n) \in \mathbb{Z}_{\geq 0}^n$, let $\mathcal{G}_{0,n}(\mathbf{r} + 1)$ be the subset of $\mathcal{G}_n$ consisting of trees in which the $i$-th vertex has valency $r_i + 1$. \end{definition} Note that such trees do not have non-trivial automorphisms.
 Observe as well that for fixed $n$, the set $\mathcal{G}_{0,n}(\mathbf{r} + 1)$ is non-empty only for finitely many $n$-tuples $\mathbf{r}$. \begin{definition} Let us introduce the $r$-th piece of the genus $0$ version of the operator weight of Definition~\ref{def:weights}: